Koehtml/FE-Simulator-Lite/README.md

-# FE Exam Practice Software
+# FE Civil Exam Practice Software

 A Python-based practice software that simulates the NCEES FE (Fundamentals of Engineering) Civil Exam environment.
 This application helps engineering students prepare for their FE exam by providing a similar interface and practice problems.